Consensys/truffle-security/README.md

                 The default is 120 seconds (two minutes).
     --version  Show package and MythX version information.
 ```

+uns MythX analyses on given Solidity contracts.
+If no contracts are given, all are analyzed.

 Options are deliberately sparse since we want simple interaction.
 Most
 of the complexity is hidden behind the MythX.